arnupretorius/MastersThesisCode/README.md

 # Masters Thesis Code
-Thesis Code - Exploring the Jungle: an Investigation of Random Forests for Classification
+Thesis Code - Advances in Random Forests with Application to Classification